-- IS-2.1 Work with a third-party advisor to develop individual transition plans for each Tier II property identified herein. - IS-2.2 Complete platting and annexation processes with the City of McCall for Parcels B and C. - IS-2.3 Utilities, sewer and water - IS-2.4 Conduct public outreach and presentations to Valley County and City of McCall Commissioners regarding transition plans. - IS-2.5 Seek short-term leasing opportunities on Parcels B and C to generate interim revenues while not prohibitively encumbering future transition potential. - IS -2.6 Lease Parcel F under conditional provisions that will allow for the eventual transition of the parcel.
+- IS-2.1 Work with a third-party advisor to develop individual transition plans for each Tier II property identified herein. - IS-2.2 Complete platting and annexation processes with the City of McCall for Parcels B and C. - IS-2.3 Utilities, sewer and water. - IS-2.4 In a manner consistent with the authority of the Land Board and the constitutional mandate for endowment lands, inform and communicate with stakeholders to identify opportunities to enhance long term returns. - IS-2.5 Seek short-term leasing opportunities on Parcels B and C to generate interim revenues while not prohibitively encumbering future transition potential. - IS -2.6 Lease Parcel F under conditional provisions that will allow for the eventual transition of the parcel.